paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 ![Travel items](/img/annie-spratt-qyaka7w5umy-unsplash.jpg)

 Traveling with a baby or infant is no easy feat.
-But it’s so worth it.
-To see the world through a young person’s eyes is nothing short of amazing.
+But it’s so worth it. **To see the world through a young person’s eyes is nothing short of amazing**.

 Now is a great time to pack up and head out.